 As the Associate Artistic Director of Writers Theatre from 2009-2014, Stuart partnered with Artistic Director Michael Halberstam to craft five groundbreaking seasons.
 During his tenure he line-produced over 25 productions, developed over a dozen new works, cast more than 150 performers and was intimately involved in the design of Writer’s new $32 million theatre complex designed by renowned architect Jeanne Gang of Studio Gang.
 As the leader of the company’s heralded Literary Development Initiative Stuart landed and facilitated projects ranging from the U.S. Premiere of Conor McPherson's The Dance of Death and Laura Eason's World Premiere Musical Days Like Today to introducing Chicagoland (and much of the country) to PigPen Theatre Co. with The Old Man and The Old Moon.
 Prior to Writers, Stuart spent two years as the Associate Artistic Director of City Theatre in Pittsburgh.

-Stuart holds a B.A. in Theatre and Biology from Hanover College and a M.F.A. in Directing from Carnegie Mellon University.
+Stuart holds a B.A. in Theatre from Hanover College and a M.F.A. in Directing from Carnegie Mellon University.
 He has taught directing, acting, movement and collaboration at Carnegie Mellon University, DePaul University, Northwestern University, Loyola University, Lake Forest College, College of DuPage, and Beloit College.
 He is a member of the Society for Stage Directors and Choreographers and is represented by the inimitable Beth Blickers at the Agency for the Performing Arts (APA).
-Stuart is married to contemporary art and social practice curator Neysa Page-Lieberman and is dad to six-year-old twins Dashiell and Griffin Page-Carden.
+Stuart is married to contemporary art and social practice curator Neysa Page-Lieberman and is dad to seven-year-old twins Dashiell and Griffin Page-Carden.